-On the other hand, when the VSEN pin voltage falls to $V{\text{SEN(OFF)}}$ of 1.100 V or less due to the decreasing input voltage from a steady state, the input under voltage protection (UVP) is activated; and the IC stops the switching operation.
-Even if the IC is in the operating state (e.g., the VCC pin voltage is more than $V{\text{CC(OFF)}}$), the UVP is prevailed, and is activated.
+On the other hand, when the VSEN pin voltage falls to $V{SEN(OFF)}$ of 1.100 V or less due to the decreasing input voltage from a steady state, the input under voltage protection (UVP) is activated; and the IC stops the switching operation.
+Even if the IC is in the operating state (e.g., the VCC pin voltage is more than $V{CC(OFF)}$), the UVP is prevailed, and is activated.
+When the VSEN pin voltage increases to $V{SEN(ON)} = 1.300$ V or more depending on input voltage rising in the operating state, the IC restarts the switching operation.
+The RT pin setting does not affect the UVP operation.

-When the VSEN pin voltage increases to $V{\text{SEN(ON)}} = 1.300 \text{ V}$ or more depending on input voltage rising in the operating state, the IC restarts the switching operation.
 The DC input voltage at the HVP or the UVP activation is calculated as follows: